 Student Research and Professional Development Programs

-The purpose of the Student Research Associateship (SRA), Mentored Student Research Travel (SRT), and Student Professional Development (SPD) programs are to provide opportunities for students to participate in on/off-campus mentored research or fieldwork and to present at appropriate professional meetings/conferences.
+The purpose of the Student Research Associateship (SRA), Mentored Student Research Travel (SRT), and Student Professional Development (SPD) programs are to provide opportunities for students to participate in on/off-campus mentored research or fieldwork and to present at appropriate discipline-specific professional meetings/conferences.
 Applicants must be current BYUH students to apply and to qualify for SRA/SRT/SPD funding at time of research and/or travel.
 Research projects must be initiated and mentored by full-time faculty members.
 Students may not apply to receive travel support for more than one trip within the same calendar year.